qingkaishi/netlifter/README.md

 $ make
 ```

 Run the following command for regression testing.
-You can refer to `benchmarks/popeye/regession.sh` for how we run each benchmark protocol
+You can refer to `benchmarks/popeye/regession.sh` for how we run each benchmark protocol.

 ```bash
 $ cd build